Sight Words and Word Families Week 2

 Tuesday, we did a “Who Lives Here?” flip up flip book.
 Filip did not understand what this was about until after it had been put together.
 I wrote the words on the front and, once I lifted the flap to show that it revealed a picture of the word on the house, he had his light-bulb moment.

 Wednesday we did a Word Family “Color It!” worksheet.
 I know.
-He coloured everything green.
-I really wonder how any child of mine could CHOOSE to NOT use different colours to make things look pretty!?!
+He colored everything green.
+I really wonder how any child of mine could CHOOSE to NOT use different colors to make things look pretty!?!

 Thursday we did a Word Family cut and paste sorting activity.
-Obviously, I helped him colour the pictures.
+Obviously, I helped him color the pictures.
 I didn’t want to risk another “green” incident 😉